brokenhandsio/SteamPress/README.md

 SteamPress has a built in blog search.
 It will register a route, `/search`, under your blog path which you can send a query through to, with a key of `term` to search the blog.

 # Expected Leaf Templates

 SteamPress expects there to be a number of Leaf template files in the correct location in `Resources/Views`.
 All these files should be in a `blog` directory, with the admin template files being in an `admin` directory.
 For an example of how it SteamPress works with the leaf templates, see the [Example SteamPress site](https://github.com/brokenhandsio/SteamPressExample).

-For every Leaf template, a `user` parameter will be passed in for the currently logged in user, if there is a user currently logged in.
+For every public Leaf template, a `pageInformation` parameter will be passed in with the following information:

+* `disqusName`: The site Disqus name, as discussed above
+* `siteTwitterHandle`: The site twitter handle, as discussed above
+* `googleAnalyticsIdentifier`: The Google Analytics identifer as discussed above
+* `loggedInUser`: The currently logged in user, if a user is logged in.
 This is useful for displaying a 'Create Post' link throughout the site when logged in etc.
+* `websiteURL`: The URL for the website
+* `currentPageURL`: The URL of the current page
+* `currentPageEncodedURL`: An URL encoded representation of the current page

 The basic structure of your `Resources/View` directory should be: